Animal Adoption Center of Blount County

 |---|---|---|---|---|

-| Dogs | 1349 | 1574 | 1623 | 753 |
+| Dogs | 1349 | 1574 | 1623 | 1393 |

-| Cats | 614 | 578 | 941 | 413 |
+| Cats | 614 | 578 | 941 | 877 |

 | Other | 10 | 5 | 6 | ?* |

-| Total | 1973 | 2197 | 2570 | 1166 |
+| Total | 1973 | 2197 | 2570 | 2270 |

-Extremely High Intake: Animal Adoption Center of Blount County intake for 2022 to 2024 has ranged from 33 to 43 animals per 1,000 residents.
+Extremely High Intake: Animal Adoption Center of Blount County intake in 2022 to 2025 has ranged from 33 to 43 animals per 1,000 residents.
 This is an extremely high per capita intake compared to shelters nationwide, according to Best Friends 2021 data, even accounting for the expected higher intake in rural and poorer areas.
 Best Friends recorded an average intake of 25.5 animals per 1,000 residents for counties matching Blount’s highly rural, moderately socially vulnerable status.

 Upward Trend: The already-high intake increased 30% from 2022 to 2024.
-Will 2025 intake end that trend?
+Intake in 2025, while lower than 2024, still surpassed 2022 and 2023.

 What Can the Animal Adoption Center of Blount County Do to Reduce Intakes?
 Even comunities with higher intake rates have succeeded in securing live outcomes for well above 90% of pets.
 But the higher the intake, the greater the challenge.
 Tthe AAC has the opportunity to reduce intake through: